If you are suffering the pain and discomfort of an ingrown toenail, I highly recommend visiting your local podiatry clinic for help.

 Causes of Ingrown Toenails

-Known medically as onychocryptosis, some people are unfortunately born with a tendency to suffer from ingrown toenails.
+Known medically as onychocryptosis, some people are unfortunately born with a tendency to suffer from ingrown toenails; it can also be common in children.
 They may naturally have toenails with high curves, or fan shaped nails (narrow at the base and get wider as they grow out), both of which are more likely to lead to problems.

 However there are a number of other possible causes: